tylrd/idahomeschool/PLAN.md

 - Crispy forms for all data entry
 - Student and date navigation with JavaScript helpers
 - Optimized queries with select_related and prefetch_related
+- WeasyPrint for PDF generation
+  - Added system dependencies to Dockerfile (libpango, libgdk-pixbuf, etc.)
+  - Professional PDF formatting with page breaks and styled tables
+  - Report data chunked into groups of 3 students per table for readability

 ### 📋 Phase 3: Paperless-NGX Integration (TODO)